jetannenbaum/esperanzaSTEM/docs/robotics/variables.md

 - **A Collection (list):** wait = ["Two", 2.0, 2]

 For example, the duty_u16 method from the PWM library only accepts a positive integer.

-!!!
-Challenge
-    Which Variable Names Are Legal?

-    1. MrRoberts
-    2. _goodbye!
-    3. 2For1
-    4. Mr.Tannenbaum
-    5. X
-    6. _wait
-    7. _2

 ## So?